Huegoxaga/notes/algorithm/ml.md

 ### Random Forests

 - It is a type of ensemble machine learning algorithm called Bootstrap Aggregation or bagging.
-  - A algorithm that utlizes a single machine learning algorithm multiple times or uses different algorithm at the same time.
+  - Ensemble machine learning algorithm utlizes a single machine learning algorithm multiple times or uses different algorithm at the same time.
 - For complicated data, a single decision tree can easily get deep and overfitting.
 - It uses random subsets of the datapoints to form decision trees.
   - The number of data points in each subset should be set.